ryanfavour4/REACT-V-VALIDATOR/README.md

 6. rules.countryCode ( TYPE: BOOLEAN ) = Specifies that the number provided is starting with a country code.

 7. rules.email ( TYPE: BOOLEAN ) = Specifies that the input is meant to accept a valid email only

+8. rules.toNotMatch ( TYPE: STRING ) = Specifies what value to compare that value with, in a non-matching case...
+The most used case would be to confirm old password input to new password input.